 Data Protection Notice

-Responsible for this statement is ZEIT-Stiftung Ebelin und Gerd Bucerius, D-20148 Hamburg, Feldbrunnenstraße 56.
+The legal responsibility of this declaration rests with ZEIT-Stiftung Ebelin und Gerd Bucerius, D-20148 Hamburg, Feldbrunnenstraße 56.
 ZEIT-Stiftung attach great importance to the protection of your personal data.
 The data collected when you visit our website are stored and used in accordance with the General Data Protection Regulation (GDPR).
 We regard your personal data as strictly confidential.
 This data protection notice provides information on how the ZEIT-Stiftung deals with the data and information that are collected when you visit the webpages of our organization.

 1. Data Collection and Processing

 Personal data are, according to Art.
 4 GDPR, all information relating to an identifiable person, e.g. Name, postal and e-mail address or telephone number.
 This includes usage data such as IP addresses.
 ZEIT-Stiftung ensures that only relevant data is collected and stored.
 Whenever personal data such as your name and e-mail-address are collected on our webpages, this is subject to your consent, for example if you order further information or our newsletter according to the GDPR, Art.
 6 para.
 1 lit. b) and f).
 Your personal data are used exclusively for the intended purpose and within the scope required; under no circumstances are the data shared with third parties.
 IP addresses are held by the hosting service for three days.